New Backcountry Camping procedures

 Reservations for required permits must be obtained through Recreation.gov.
 Due to the breach at Old Inlet, access to both east and west wilderness camping zones must now be from Davis Park or access points west, and involve a 2½ to 10 mile hike.
 More »

 On Fire Island, white-tailed deer are accustomed to humans and tend not to flee.
 For this reason, people can get very close to white-tailed deer and, oftentimes, try to touch or feed them by hand.
 It is understandable that a close encounter with a wild animal in a natural setting is exciting.
 However, it is best to maintain a safe distance from white-tailed deer in order to promote a natural environment for the animals themselves and to protect yourself from harm.

-Learn more about human-wildlife interaction studies and Fire Island and Fire Island National Seashore's White-tailed Deer and Vegetation Management Plan/Environmental Impact Statement.
+Learn more about human-wildlife interaction studies and Fire Island and Fire Island National Seashore's White-tailed Deer Management Plan/Environmental Impact Statement.

 White-tailed Deer at the William Floyd Estate

 You may drive to either end of Fire Island, and walk to Fire Island National Seashore from either Robert Moses State Park or Smith Point County Park.
 You should anticipate long lines of traffic on warm, sunny weekend days.
 More...